snoop2head/scss_practice/README.md

   - align-items move children on cross axis
   - or, align-items modify lines of cross axis

+- justify-content & align-items can be used in any elements: it affects subordinated children elements.

 ### When flex-direction is row-reverse ( or column reverse)

 - Axis is the same, only the left-to-right sequential arraying is inversed as right-to-left.

 ### (Flexbox) order

-- order is assigned according to main axis, sequentially
+- order is sequentially assigning according to main axis
 - default is 0

 ### flex-wrap

 - wrap means to respect the size of the children, when window ran out of spaces
+- default value is flex-wrap: wrap
 - nowrap means cram everyting in one father (line), even if sizes of children are shrunk

 ### flex-shrink